top of page

 Child of a Parent with Mental Health Issues

 Whether it’s schizophrenia, bipolar, BPD, Narcissism or more, this group is for you.
-Connect with others who get the weight, the confusion, and the love surround this formative relationship.
+Connect with others who get the weight, the confusion, and the love surrounding this formative relationship.
 Come as you are.
 No judgment, just understanding.

-850 S. Spring St.
+850 S. Spring St., Suite B

 Springfield, IL 62704